androbaza/Xsight-heart-rate/logs/Haseeb_logs.md

   - Available on [Mouser](https://www.mouser.de/ProductDetail/Seeed-Studio/109020021?qs=sGAEpiMZZMu3sxpa5v1qrgqRbH4gaXhh5TsRi2%2F21j0%3D) for 61 EUR.
 Need to check other alternatives, if available.
   - Uses the Infineon technologies' **BGT24LTR11N16** MMIC.
 Datasheet [here](https://www.infineon.com/dgdl/Infineon-BGT24LTR11N16-DataSheet-v01_03-EN.pdf?fileId=5546d4625696ed7601569d2ae3a9158a)
   - No research/code available on internet for this specific module, since no one used it before for remote heartbeat estimation.
-  - If this specific chip is used, the challenge at hand is to write an Arduino library to ease the use of directly working with Arduino compatibility layer.
+  - If this specific chip is used, the challenge at hand is to write an Arduino library to simplify working with Arduino compatibility layer.
 This would make it even more efficient.
   - Studied the datasheet and realized this is a pretty well-suited chip for the task at hand.
   - Need to look more into other development boards for better implementation
 - Looked at the hardware needed and made a quick list.